Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: Introduction

-Box score statistics lie at the heart of evaluating the performance of NCAA basketball players and teams, thus it is important to understand the process behind them and any influential factors.
 Traditional views of home court advantage support the impact of travel, spectator support, and home team familiarity \citep{measurement_interpretation_home_advantage}.
 More recent attention has been focused on the impact of human biases through participants such as referees \citep{new_insights_home_team_advantage} and scorekeepers \citep{scorekeeper_bias}.
 Specific to the NCAA, previous research has concluded basketball referees call more fouls on away teams \citep{ncaa_officiating_bias}.
-Additionally, the teams of scorekeepers (or statisticians as they are sometimes referred) that track box score statistics are not a neutral party but are employed by the home teams of NCAA games.
+Additionally, the teams of scorekeepers (or statisticians as they are sometimes referred) tracking box score statistics are not a neutral party but are employed by the home teams of NCAA games.
 Given that the NCAA itself admits “at times, statisticians have to use their judgment and knowledge on how to score a certain play” \citep{huntsville_assists}, the possibility of scorekeeper bias in favor of the home team, either intentional or otherwise, seems a relevant concern.
 Thus, this report will examine the human bias factors for referees and scorekeepers in greater detail.